All of Us (initiative): All of Us Researcher Workbench

-Response to COVID-19 Pandemic
+Response to COVID-19 pandemic

 In June 2020, the NIH announced that research materials collected as part of the All of Us initiative will be used to address the COVID-19 pandemic.
 Blood samples collected from recent volunteers will be tested for SARS-CoV-2 antibodies in order to track prior infections within the US population.
 Electronic health records shared by All of Us participants will also be evaluated for potential patterns associated with SARS-CoV-2 infection.
 All of Us also added monthly participant surveys with questions about the physical, mental, and socioeconomic impacts of the COVID-19 pandemic.

 Administration

 The founding program director was Eric Dishman, who stepped down to become the Chief Innovation Officer.
 In 2019, Joshua Denny was selected to be the second director.
 In October 2016, the project was renamed "All of Us".

+Publications

+The project published in Nature in 2024, linking electronic health records to genomics data in some participants.
+The paper uses a uniform manifold approximation and projection algorithm.

+Genetics of the participants were published in a 2025 Nature Communications article.
+The 2025 paper shows various principal components analysis projections of the biobank's genetic diversity.